 You can look at your efforts in the MCF Multi-Channel funnel reports to see how your GBP posts are assisting in conversions.
 Go to MCF> Assisted Conversions and change the primary dimension in (other) and replace with Campaign.
 Add gmb in the filter to see how all of your GBP efforts are contributing to the success of other channels.

 NB the eagle 🦅eyed amongst you might have noticed that the campaign names in the above screenshot don’t exactly match those that I suggest using – the premise is the same!

 Keeping it all nice and tidy

-If you’re tagging up all of your Google My Business posts, you’re adding all of your events and special offers, and you’re maybe adding a ‘what’s new’ post once a week – that’s a lot of posts!
+If you’re tagging up all of your Google Business Profile posts, you’re adding all of your events and special offers, and you’re maybe adding a ‘what’s new’ post once a week – that’s a lot of posts!

 In order to keep a handle on all of this tagging – and to allow you to start to make sense of the successes (and failures) of your posts and products – you need to come up with a naming convention, and then you need to stick with that naming convention.

 STICK WITH YOUR NAMING CONVENTION or you’ll end up having to tidy up the bad data retrospectively.
 You don’t want this.

 A gift from me – to you – with love 🎁

 I have a separate spreadsheet for each client, this auto-populates their UTM parameters based on what I add in the fields – then I don’t have to make each parameter in the Google URL builder, and it’s a handy record of all of my posts content.

 You can see it here – http://bit.ly/GMB-UTM-GUIDE – make your own copy and enter tagging paradise!